Ballet and Wilderness

 The Bavarian Junior Ballet Munich gives free rein to primal instincts and connects with the spirit (and the spirits) of the Bavarian Forest National Park.
 A search for clues to mark the twentieth anniversary of the "Ballet and Wilderness" project.

-Nature always plays a role in opera, theatre and ballet as a prop, as a backdrop, as papier-mâché staffage.
-But apart from the natural stages of the Baroque era, it is rare to hear authentic rustling leaves and birdsong during a performance, or for actors and spectators to run the risk of falling into a stream or impaling themselves on a sharp branch.
-However, this is precisely the danger that Xing Peng Wang faces in September when preparing the piece «In the Forest»: In the basin of a small stream in the wilderness of the Bavarian Forest National Park, young artists from the Bavarian Junior Ballet Munich try out the figures and combinations devised by Wang.
+Nature again and again plays a role in opera, theatre and ballet as a prop, as a backdrop, as papier-mâché staffage.
+But apart from the natural stages of the Baroque era, it is rare to hear authentic rustling of leaves and birdsong during a performance, or for actors and spectators to run the risk of falling into a stream or impaling themselves on a sharp branch.
+However, this is precisely the danger when preparing the piece «In the Forest» by Xing Peng Wang: In the basin of a small stream in the wilderness of the Bavarian Forest National Park, young artists from the Bavarian Junior Ballet Munich try out the figures and combinations devised by Wang.

 A steep slope with fallen, mossy trees becomes a grandstand.
-The spectators, including Ivan Liška, artistic director of the Bavarian Junior Ballet Munich and chairman of the Heinz Bosl Foundation, forest guide Julia Freund and Lukas Laux, head of environmental education at the national park, watch the spectacle in amazement and fascination.
+The spectators, including Ivan Liška, artistic director of the Bavarian Junior Ballet Munich and chairman of the Heinz-Bosl-Foundation, forest guide Julia Freund and Lukas Laux, head of environmental education at the national park, watch the spectacle in amazement and fascination.
 Sitting, or rather crouching, in the audience is Maya von Ahnen, a recent graduate of a Master’s programme within the new Munich University Chair of Environmental Humanities.
 The aim of this degree programme is to link the broad field of humanities with the natural and environmental sciences.
 Research into human nature, with its aspirations and abysses, meets the latest findings on the fascinating and harassed nature of the natural world.
-“Ballet and Wilderness” thus symbolises a mutual broadening of horizons.
+“Ballet and Wilderness” thus symbolizes a mutual broadening of horizons.

 The unconventional co-operation was officially launched in July 2004 with a series of performances of pieces by young choreographers from the Bavarian State Ballet on a specially constructed open-air stage in the Bavarian Forest National Park.
 Since then, the project has had an incredible career: performances, mostly with excursions, have taken place in the Bavarian Forest and Berchtesgaden National Parks, at the Federal Garden Show in Munich, in the Weltenburger Weltenburger Enge Nature Park, in the Czech Šumava National Park and most recently at Andechs Monastery.
-As an exhibition, short film and lecture, “Ballet and Wilderness” has even travelled to Mexico, Alaska and Estonia, and of course to Ivan Liska’s birthplace, Prague.
+As an exhibition, short film and lecture, “Ballet and Wilderness” has even travelled to Mexico, Alaska and Estonia, and of course to Ivan Liška’s birthplace, Prague.
 In 2010, 2014 and 2018, “Ballet and Wilderness” was honoured as an “Outstanding Project of the UN Decade on Biodiversity” and in 2017 Liška was awarded the “Bavarian State Medal for Environmental Merit”.

 So much for the brief history of the scene that is now unfolding in a basin in the Bavarian wilderness.
 Although the choreographer originally intended seven men for the piece, women are now also allowed to dance in it.
-In this way, according to Ivan Liška, the whole troupe should “release the instincts with which we are endowed by nature”.
+In this way, according to Ivan Liška, the whole troupe should “release the instincts which we are endowed with by nature”.
 This is exactly what choreographer Xing Peng Wang had in mind when he celebrated the “creaturely subconscious” in his work «In the Forest», “which always manages to escape our attempts at civilisation”.

 Filip Janda, dancer and participant in the 2007 “Ballet and Wilderness” project, now at the National Theatre in Prague, says with remarkable philosophical depth: “Everyone carries a piece of wilderness within them.
-Our instincts are suppressed by modern civilisation.
+Our instincts are suppressed by modern civilization.
 But the more we suppress them, the harder we try to revive them.
 The great outdoors recharges me with its power, but also makes me realise my limits.
 You can’t live or dance without nature.”

 Claudine Schoch, project veteran from 2005 and now first solo dancer at the Vienna State Ballet, says: “To be convincing on stage, I have to push myself to my limits.
 This requires a lot of discipline, but also wildness, even aggression.
 In music, as in the wilderness, there is much that cannot be grasped with the mind.
 Both music and wilderness are supernatural for me.”